letorruella/server-project/README.md

 The postgres server has a its own user name catalog I also created an extra user inside the server for this porpoises.
 Run `sudo -u catalog psql`  to access the psql shell as catalog user.

+## Software Use
+PostgreSQL
+Python
+Apache2
+Ntp

+## Configurations
+UFW allows port 123, 80 and 2200
+ssh port is serving on 2200 rather than 22
+Aditional User 'catalog' used for PSQL 'catalog' database

+## Third party resources
+AWS Lightsail